 Application timelines, program eligibility requirements, distrust of regulatory bodies, the lack of technical assistance, and higher projects costs were cited as barriers for tribal customers.
 Some of these barriers, such as deed restrictions are common for all other customers, and some are unique to tribal lands.
-For example, CSE pointed out that project costs are higher for tribal customers due to more remote locations and higher labor costs both for solar installation and additional programmatic requirements such as energy efficiency audits.138
+For example, CSE pointed out that project costs are higher for tribal customers due to more remote locations and higher labor costs both for solar installation and additional programmatic requirements such as energy efficiency audits.139

 CALSSA pointed out that the application timeline has been difficult to manage for energy storage providers when a tribal community's leadership has limited availability to review and approve projects.
 CSE stated that program eligibility requirements, such as deed restrictions, are less straightforward for tribal customers and required documentation does not align with the documents available to tribal residents.
-CSE also added that there is limited housing stock that meets the SOMAH definition of multifamily based on assessments conducted by the SOMAH PA team to identify potential eligible properties in tribal territories.
+Also added that there is limited housing stock that meets the SOMAH definition of multifamily based on assessments conducted by the SOMAH PA team to identify potential eligible properties in tribal territories.
 CSE also added that project costs are higher for tribal customers due to more remote locations and higher labor costs both for solar installation and additional programmatic requirements such as energy efficiency audits.
-140
+Also managed to the solution of the solar installation and additional programmatic requirements such as energy efficiency audits.